wangyoucao577/hands-on-rust/doc/notes-of-the-rust-programming-language.md

   - But before specifying `'static` as the lifetime for a reference, think about whether the reference you have actually lives the entire lifetime of your program or not, and whether you want it to.
   - Most of the time, an error message suggesting the `'static` lifetime results from attempting to create a **dangling reference** or a mismatch of the available lifetimes.
 In such cases, the solution is fixing those problems, not specifying the `'static` lifetime.

+## 11. Writing Automated Tests

+### Two Main Categories of Tests
+- The Rust community thinks about tests in terms of two main categories: **unit tests** and **integration tests**.
+  - **unit tests**: small and more focused, testing one module in isolation at a time, and can test private interfaces
+  - **integration tests**: entirely external to your library and use your code in the same way any other external code would, using only the public interface and potentially exercising multiple modules per test.

 ## Useful Tools